nebari-dev/jhub-apps/README.md

 ## Acknowledgments

-This project is heaviliy inspired from @danlester's https://github.com/ideonate/cdsdashboards
+This project is heavily inspired from @danlester's [cdsdashboards](https://github.com/ideonate/cdsdashboards), without it, this project might not have existed.